tgross/blog.0x74696d.com/content/posts/2021-01-30-single-purpose-visualization.md

 someone _today_ without it causing me a huge support burden to get them spun up on it.
 And then I can iterate on it over time or abandon it if something better comes along.

+[^1]: This repo that originally went with this article unfortunately had
+    to be removed to due overreaching GitHub account policy claims by my employer.